jcreek/SvelteKitSaasBoilerplate/README.md

 - Ensure navbar dropdown closes when anything else is clicked
 - Add forgot password functionality
 - Add toast for when adding an item to basket or removing one from basket
+- Add proper cookie consent that is GDPR compliant